TreeKat71/30DaysOfAirflow/day1/README.md

     $ airflow webserver

-- visit localhost:8080 in the browser
+> visit localhost:8080 in the browser, and play around with the UI
-- and enable the example dag in the home page